-Mandatory on site Skills lab and simulation at the Harrell Center at UF on ________
+Mandatory on site Skills lab and simulation at the Harrell Center at UF on _February 8th and 9th 2023 each day will be from 0800-1700_______

 E-Learning in Canvas is the course management system that you will use for this course.
 E- Learning in Canvas is accessed by using your Gatorlink account name and password at http://elearning.ufl.edu/.
 There are several tutorials and student help links on the E-Learning login site.
 If you have technical questions call the UF Computer Help Desk at 352-392-HELP or send email to helpdesk@ufl.edu.